JBassard97/scaffold/README.md

                       - Playwright
                     - Add ESLint for linting?
                       - Yes
+                        - Add Prettier for code formatting?
+(Yes/No)
                       - Yes + Add Oxlint
-                      - No
                         - Add Prettier for code formatting?
 (Yes/No)
+                      - No

+                - Svelte
+                  - TypeScript
+                  - JavaScript

             - No (Vanilla)
               - Language Selection
                 - JavaScript